brodyd795/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 44: July 4, 2019

+**Today's Progress**:

+**Thoughts**:

+**Link to work**:

+### Day 43: July 3, 2019

+**Today's Progress**: Enabled firewalld, removed port number from URL, worked on fixing bugs on server

+**Thoughts**: Enabling firewalld was actually quite simple, contrary to what I expected.
+I also successfully removed the port number from most of the website by removing it from app.js and the Auth0 dashboard, but a bug came up with the port number still wanting to appear in the /logout route.
+Spent a while trying to figure this out, plus the fact that the website crashes when I try to access a new page on the website.
+So, more debugging tomorrow.

+**Link to work**: Unfortunately, the website is down at the moment while I work on these bugs.

 ### Day 42: July 2, 2019

 **Today's Progress**: Fixed a bug in my server configs and began pushing a new feature to my course website